ruchit878/config-repo/Lab10/Lab10.md

 - Installed and ran Kafka on Windows.
 - Built a producer that sends events.
 - Built a consumer that reacts to those events.
-- Tested end-to-end event-driven messaging with Spring Cloud Stream.
+- Verified end-to-end event-driven messaging with Spring Cloud Stream.

-**Next Experiment:** Integrate this flow into a full CI/CD pipeline or add retry/backoff logic for failed message handling.
+**Next Experiment:** Add error-handling or retry logic to the consumer, or implement dead-letter topic routing.

 > **Troubleshooting Tip:**
-> If messages are not received, confirm both services are running, the topic name matches, and no firewall blocks `localhost:9092`.
+> If no events are received, check topic name consistency, Kafka logs, and whether both services are actively running and listening on their ports.